-We identified six effective strategies that will help you increase your compliance rate, which will in turn reduce overall T&E costs, employee confusion and frustration.
+We identified six effective strategies for increasing compliance in your company, which will, in turn, reduce overall T&E costs, employee confusion and frustration.

 Do you really understand why your employees are not complying with your travel policy?
 Check seven reasons why your employees are not complying with your corporate travel policy before, to have the full vision.
 Now that you understand why your employees don’t comply with your travel policy, you can address the issues.